How to Manage a Remote Sales Team

 The rise of remote work has been an unprecedented change in the way we do business.

-Companies can now hire and manage teams from different corners of the globe, creating a vastly more diverse workforce.
+Startups can now hire and manage teams from different corners of the globe, creating a broadly more diverse workforce.

-For those in sales, this means that teams must be managed differently than before.
+For those in SaaS sales, this means that teams must be managed differently than before.

 In this blog, we'll cover five tips to help manage a remote sales team effectively.